be_ixf;ym_202504 d_25; ct_50

 Advancing national service

-From our earliest days, City Year has recruited diverse young adults who build positive relationships as they serve communities.
+From our earliest days, City Year has recruited young adults who build positive relationships as they serve communities.
 Initially, corps members served across a wide range of areas—from beautifying parks to working with children to supporting public health campaigns.
-Through service, they developed key skills that helped them to further their education and workforce goals.
+Through service, they developed durable skills that helped them to further their education and workforce goals.

 City Year worked to promote engaged citizenship and the concept of voluntary national service as a rite of passage for young Americans.